-The science-fiction obsessed metal heads of Ancient Empire are back with The Tower, their third studio album for Stormspell Records..
-This San Francisco Bay Area-based band is made up of several seasoned scene veterans who've been around since the '80s, who can claim cult acts as Tyton, Rellik, Forgotten Disciple, and Hellhound on their resumes.
+The science-fiction obsessed metal heads of Ancient Empire are back with The Tower, their third studio album for Stormspell Records.
+This San Francisco Bay Area-based band is made up of several seasoned scene veterans who've been around since the '80s, with such cult acts as Tyton, Rellik, Forgotten Disciple, and Hellhound on their resumes.
 I reviewed their last album, 2016's Another World, a while back and I enjoyed their sound, inspired by classic metal acts like Riot and Armored Saint.

 The Tower picks up pretty much where Another World left off - nine tracks of classy, melodic-but-heavy power metal.
 Joe Liszt carries most of the workload on the disc, performing all guitars (rhythm and leads) and bass, and he's the lead vocalist to boot.
 Drummer Steve Pelletier and Steve's brother (?)
 Rich Pelletier round out the trio, though according to the album credits Rich's role in Ancient Empire is simply "lyricist."

 You'll find a brief description of each song's "plot" inside the CD booklet to The Tower.
 I've honestly only given the lyric sheet a quick scan, but it appears that while some of the songs are tied together, the album as a whole is not a full-on "concept album" in which all the songs combine to tell a single story.
 (Feel free to correct me if I'm wrong, fellas...)